msdrigg/site/blog/2025-12-01-cosmic-de-wayland-monitor-solution/index.md

 WantedBy=graphical-session.target
 ```

-Now finally this worked great!
-After some simple debugging, the program hooked hooked into wayland events, woke itself up on resume and reconfigured the monitors as expected!
+Now finally this worked great.
+After some simple debugging, the program hooked hooked into wayland events, woke itself up on resume and reconfigured the monitors as expected.

 ## Making it More Complicated

 So what does every simple working solution need?
 More complexity!
 And I know several ways we can add that:

-1. Detect monitor plug-in events *(just in case the user turns on their monitor after the system has already woken up)*
+1. Detect monitor plug-in events _(just in case the user turns on their monitor after the system has already woken up)_
-2. Stored Configuration *(so the at-least-one other person with this problem can have this work for their setup)*
+2. Stored Configuration _(so the at-least-one other person with this problem can have this work for their setup)_
-3. Switching from calling `cosmic-randr` as a shell command to binding on it's internal API *(no user-discernable benfits)*
+3. Switching from calling `cosmic-randr` as a shell command to binding on it's internal API _(no user-discernable benfits)_

 **UDev Monitor Hotplug Detection**